tiepdotme/blog-2/_posts/2020-06-21-advanced-promises-chaining-error-handling.markdown

 });
 ```

 In the above example, `then` has two callbacks.
-The first one is a success handler and the second is an error handler.
-This is completely fine and works for most cases.
+The first one is a success handler, and the second is an error handler.
+Using both the handlers is completely fine and works for most cases.
 It has certain drawbacks:

 1. If the success handler ends in an error, you will not catch/handle it!
-2. If you are using a chain of promises like the one in the chaining example, you will be writing error handler for each `then` block.
+2. If you are using a chain of promises like the one in the chaining example, you will be writing an error handler for each `then` block.

 To come over these drawbacks, we use the `catch` operator.